 Editor add new paragraph at end of the sub clause

-A beam tracking initiator may transmit to the beam tracking responder a PPDU requesting transmit beam tracking if the time duration since the last PPDU it transmitted to the beam tracking responder that requested transmit beam tracking greater than dot11BeamTrackingTimeLimit, only if it has received a BRP frame with the channel measurement feedback from the beam tracking responder.
+A beam tracking initiator may transmit to the beam tracking responder a PPDU requesting transmit beam tracking if at least one of the following conditions is met:

+the time duration since the last PPDU it transmitted to the beam tracking responder that requested transmit beam tracking is greater than dot11BeamTrackingTimeLimit plus BRPIFS,

+a BRP frame with the channel measurement feedback from the beam tracking responder has been recieved.

 If the beam tracking initiator does not receive the expected feedback from the beam tracking responder within a time period that is less than dot11BeamTrackingTimeLimit of the last request, the beam tracking initiator may consider the beam tracking request as failed.
 If the initiator receives the expected feedback from the responder within time that is greater than or equal to dot11BeamTrackingTimeLimit of the last request, the beam tracking initiator should ignore it.